grammophone/Grammophone.TemplateRendering/README.md

 # Grammophone.TemplateRendering
-This .NET library defines a contract for template rendering engines.
+This .NET Standard 2.0 library defines a contract for template rendering engines.
 It is typically used for generation of e-mail messages, workflow messages and others.

 The contract is expressed by the `IRenderProvider` interface.
 It contains two methods, `Render` and `Render<M>`, for